 Data serves as the key factor for training MLLMs.
 We follow the scheme of supervised fine-tuning~\cite{llava, lamm} to train \model.
 Supervised fine-tuning requires collecting \{images, question, response\} data pairs, where ``images'' are the ones to be evaluated, ``question'' describes the task, and ``response'' is the reference answer.
 In this section, we describe in detail our selection of images and the collection of questions and responses for the three tasks.

 \textbf{Image collection} for the IQA dataset consists of two aspects, one is the selection of reference images, and the other is the collection of distorted images.
-Existing works usually collect a large number of distorted images on a small number of reference images~\cite{ponomarenko2015image, pieapp, gu2020image, gu2020pipal}.
-However, the semantic richness of the training images are also very important.
+Existing works usually collect a large number of distorted images on a small number of reference images~\cite{tid2013, pieapp, gu2020image, gu2020pipal}.
+However, the semantic richness of the training images is also very important.
 In our work, we collect reference images and their corresponding distorted images from the BAPPS dataset~\cite{bapps}.
 BAPPS dataset contains 197k highly diverse samples, meeting the diversity requirements of \model training.
 For each sample, there is a reference image and its two distorted versions, as given in \cref{fig:dataset}b and \ref{fig:dataset}c.
 BAPPS dataset also provides human annotations, indicating which distorted image is more similar to the reference one, \textit{i.e.}, has better perceptual quality.
 These annotations can be used to build our dataset and validate our newly annotated data.

 \textbf{Question collection}.
-For each task, users may express similar questions in different sentences, like the two questions in \cref{fig:teaser}.
-To encourage the robustness of \model to users' questions, for each task, we first leverage GPT-4 to generate 30 questions.
-We then manually remove ambiguous and duplicate questions and modify inaccurate questions to form a set of 10 questions (see \supp).
+Users may express similar questions in different sentences, like the two questions in \cref{fig:teaser}.
+To encourage the robustness to users' questions, for each task, we first leverage GPT-4 to generate 30 questions.
+We then manually remove ambiguous and duplicate ones and modify inaccurate ones to form a set of 10 questions (see \supp).
 During training and testing, we randomly sample a question from the question set to construct the data pair.